The Universal House of Justice

 The Letters and Messages of the Universal House of Justice

-The Universal House of Justice regularly sends letters and messages to the world, variously addressing world leaders, the heads of religion and the Baha’i community in general.
+The Universal House of Justice regularly sends letters and messages to the entirety of humankind, variously addressing all people, the world’s leaders, the heads of religion, and the Baha’i community in general.

 In October of 1985, for example, the UHJ prepared, wrote and presented to world leaders its statement on the possibilities for a global peace, called The Promise of World Peace.